 Contact the Public Safety Office

 If you have a problem, concern or wish to report a violation of school policy or a crime, contact the security division at (419)559-2253 or (1-866-288-3772).
-You can also email the Coordinator of Safety and Evening Services at J. Huffman.
+You can also email the Executive Director of Campus Services at J. Huffman